 Are you a Harry Potter fan?
 Then Edinburgh is the perfect city for you!
 Everything you need to discover the wizarding world in real life is there.
-You will find amazing Harry Potter tours in Edinburgh but also Harry Potter shops and sources of inspiration.
+You will find amazing Harry Potter places in Edinburgh including Harry Potter shops, bars and sources of inspiration.

 But first, let’s discover why Edinburgh is linked to Harry Potter!

 It all started in 1993 when Joan Rowling moved from Porto to Edinburgh with her daughter Jessica.
 Back then, life was not kind to her.
 She had an abusive husband and was living with him and their daughter in Portugal.
 When she finally managed to leave him, she decided to come back home to the UK.

 Although JK Rowling is from England, she chose Scotland.
 Her sister was living in Edinburgh at the time and as we all know, when things go wrong we want to know with people we love and love us back.